anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 How to gain network connectivity is out of scope of this document.

+## Behavior of Pledge with Combined Functionality

+Pledges MAY support both initiator or responder mode.

+A pledge in initiator mode should listen for announcement messages as described in {{Section 4.1 of RFC8995}}.
+Upon discovery of a potential registrar, it initiates the bootstrapping to that registrar.
+At the same time (so as to avoid the Slowloris-attack described in {{RFC8995}}), it SHOULD also respond to the triggers for responder mode described in this document.

+Once a pledge with combined functionality has been bootstrapped, it MAY act as client for enrollment of further certificates needed, e.g., using the enrollment protocol of choice.
+If it still acts as server, the defined BRSKI-PRM endpoints to trigger a pledge enrollment-request (PER) or to provide an enrollment-response can be used for further certificates.

 # Bootstrapping Data Objects and Corresponding Exchanges {#exchanges_uc2}

 The interaction of the pledge with the registrar-agent may be accomplished using different transport means (protocols and/or network technologies).